 Let’s talk about that fear.

 Most of you are women who have believed in Jesus for salvation and have therefore acknowledged the Bible, His words to us, as true.
 This then is God’s answer to all the fear being pumped into us by many with megaphones in media, science, and government.

 “While the earth remains, seedtime and harvest, and cold and heat, and summer and winter, and day and night, shall not cease” said the Lord God (Genesis 8:29).
 The regular rhythm of seasons, the annual cycles of weather, planting, harvesting, and dormancy will remain constant.
 He promised.

 So grab a pumpkin-spiced something as we look at God’s design for seasons in our lives as women.

 Recently I had coffee with a dear friend, Carrie.
 Nothing pumpkin was yet available, so we sweetened our coffee with mocha and the chemistry of our always-instant connection.
 She’s a mid-30s mom of one, hoping for baby deux soon, and bursting with questions about parenting, marriage, and career.
 We feed each other’s souls.
 She gives me affirmation that I have a few things to say of value, and I give her affirmation that she’s not ruining her child!
 We also revisited the topic of finding value in the thankless, mundane, unseen season of motherhood.

 I’ve spent many hours musing on this idea of seasons in a woman’s life, especially in recent months as I’ve observed women who are married with kids at home give so much time to their own ministries, blogs, conference speaking, book writing, seminar leading and careers.
-Some seem to be ok; others are not.
+Some seem to be okay; others are not.
 I worry about them all.

 Pondering all this, I’ve wondered, What do we women have in common?
 What did I miss in my generation?
 What are they missing today?
 What is different about my friend’s, my daughter’s, generation?